Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 API_MANAGER_USERNAME=<admin-user>
 API_MANAGER_PASSWORD=<admin-password>
 ```
-That's all for the basic setup.
-Using docker-compose and having everything on one machine, all remaining parameters can stay unchanged.
+This is all for the basic setup and you can now start the individual components with the following commands.

-### Basic setup Start components
+### Start components

-Single Node Elasticsearch and Kibana:
+To start a single Node Elasticsearch server and Kibana:
 ```
 docker-compose -f elasticsearch/docker-compose.es01.yml -f elasticsearch/docker-compose.es01init.yml up -d docker-compose -f kibana/docker-compose.kibana.yml up -d
 ```
-Remaining components (Logstash, API-Builder, Filebeat and Memcached):
+To start the remaining components (Logstash, API-Builder, Filebeat and Memcached):
 ```
 docker-compose up -d
 ```
 To stop the environment and remove the containers run you may use docker-compose or docker.

 ### Acccess components